antoniomagherini99/FLOOD_group2/models/ConvLSTM_model/README.md

 # train_eval
 This .py file defines functions for training and validating both ConvLSTM models.
 It could include other models but it would require minor changes.
 The <code>obtain_predictions</code> function is used for all the automated post processing functions.

+# model_paths
+Trained models can be found in this folder

+# scalers
+Since augmentation was different between models, their corresponding scalers can be found here.